raphigaziano/TIE/doc/source/api/tag.rst

    The Tag class is TIE's central component.

-   It's a somewhat boosted regular expression object, which knows how to look for itself against a given template, and calls its `processor` function with each match.
+   It's a somewhat boosted regular expression object, which knows how to match itself against a given template, and modify the occurences of itself within the template's text using its internal `processor` function.

    TIE takes care of managing and handling its registered Tag object, but instanciating them manually allows one to change their default behaviour